adivishnu-a/practiceprograms/README.md

 # practiceprograms
-Programs that I wrote in the process of learning
+Programs that I've worked on in the process of learning Programming languages